Dire Dawa: Italian occupation (1936–1941)

-1941–1974
+Late Imperial (1941–1974)

-In June 1940 the British started to bomb the town and on 29 March 1941 Dire Dawa was liberated by the Allied forces from Harar.
+In June 1940 the British started to bomb the town and on 29 March 1941 Dire Dawa was occupied by the Allied forces from Harar.
 The town remained under British Military Administration, being the headquarters for the British Reserved Area, till it was handed over to the Ethiopian government in 1947.
 In the following decades the town greatly expanded and the population grew to 160,000.
 The infrastructure was ameliorated and several industrial plants were established.

-Following the restoration of the empire in 1941, Dire Dawa was among the early provincial towns to have its own soccer league.
+Following the restoration of the empire in 1941, Dire Dawa was among the early provincial towns to have its own football league.
 Around 1947, their team—the Taffari—participated in the Ethiopian Championship series.
 That same year, the Railroad Workers Syndicate of Dire Dawa, a labor union, was formed for welfare purposes.
 Although its leadership cooperated with the government, its attempt to strike in 1949 was brutally suppressed by imperial troops; at the time, all strikes were seen as forms of insurrection or treason.
 In 1955, a public address system was installed in the central square to receive and rebroadcast state radio transmissions.

-1974–1991
+Derg administration (1974–1991)

 The Ethiopian Revolution affected the city in many ways.
 Starting March 1974, there was some worker unrest; six people were wounded when police opened fire on demonstrating railwaymen and students on 17 April.
 Many Europeans, Yemeni Arabs, and Indians left Dire Dawa; the Greek and Armenian churches were eventually closed due to dwindling membership.
 On 3 February 1975, the Derg announced that the Cotton Company of Ethiopia was among 14 textile enterprises to be fully nationalized.
 The cement factory was also later nationalized.
 In August 1976, the entire leadership of the local branch of the teachers' union was sacked for alleged anti-revolutionary activities.
 Ten new officials were appointed pending fresh elections.

-Dire Dawa again played a role in the Ethio-Somali War of 1977/78.
-It was besieged in the Battle of Dire Dawa by the Somali troops till November 1977, when the Ethiopians, Cubans and Russians under General Vasiliy Petrov took the offensive and pushed the Somalis back.
-In May 1979, 250 Oromos who were detained in the prisons of Dire Dawa were executed by the Derg regime.
-According to Gebru Tareke, the success of the Ethiopian Army in holding Dire Dawa (17–18 August 1977) against the Somali Army was decisive in winning the Ogaden War.